swcarpentry/python-novice-inflammation/_episodes/01-intro.md

 > ## Seeing Data Types
 >
-> Python can show a variables data type using type(variable).
+> Python can show a variable's data type using type(variable).
 > What are the data types of the following variables?
 >
 > ~~~